AlexandrePsq/fmri_encoder/README.md

 check_folder('./derivatives')
 fmri_data = ... # list of 4D nifti images paths
-gentles = ... # list of the offsets of the stimuli data nscans = ... # number of scnas per session features = ... # list of np array
+gentles = ... # list of the offsets of the stimuli data nscans = ... # number of scans per session features = ... # list of np array

 # Instantiating the encoding model